-Please note that serious injury data for 2016 is unavailable at this time.
 We are addressing the timeliness of our data and plan to have more to report next year.
-Figures in 2016 Serious Injuries, Serious Injury Rate, and number of non-motorized serious injuries in the 5 year average table and the annual table are incorrect but program would not allow me to continue without entering a number.
+Figures in 2017 Serious Injuries, Serious Injury Rate, and number of non-motorized serious injuries in the 5 year average table and the annual table are based on estimated 2017 serious injury data.